jeroenfrenken/chargeports-api/Readme.md

 ### Access OpenApi UI

-You can view the api documententation under `http://localhost/api/doc`
+You can view the api documentation under `http://localhost/api/doc`

 ## Development